 Notice there are no tears in the second line of faces.
 Children do not have to be crying to have severe pain.
 In fact, children may become extremely still and withdrawn when in severe pain.

 Behavioural rating scales

 Behavioural rating scales are used for very young children who don't have the language to enable them to talk about their pain.
 The FLACC Behavioural Scale is the most commonly used.
-The main benefit of using this scale with infants and young children is that it gives both parents and health professionals confidence that what they are seeing is pain rather than crying or other forms of misery due to wet nappies or hunger etc. When we have confidence that what we observe is pain, we are more likely to treat the pain with the right amount of pain relief.
+The main benefit of using this scale with infants and young children is that it gives both parents and health professionals confidence that what they are seeing is pain rather than crying or other forms of misery due to wet nappies or hunger etc. When health professionals have confidence that what they are seeing is pain, they are more likely to treat the pain with the right amount of pain relief.

 FLACC (Face Legs Activity Cry Consolability Scale) Behavioural Rating